 C. Complete the above actions within 90 days after issuance of this NRC Confirmatory Order.

 D. Send a letter to the NRC informing the NRC that these actions are complete; and include in the letter to the NRC a copy of the article submitted to Exelon, PROS, and INPO within 30 days of completion of the above actions.

-The NRC Region I Regional Administrator may relax or rescind, in writing, any of the above conditions upon demonstration by Mr. Kuhn of good cause.
+The NRC Region I Regional Administrator may relax or rescind, in Start Printed Page 66155writing, any of the above conditions upon demonstration by Mr. Kuhn of good cause.

 Any person adversely affected by this Confirmatory Order, other than Mr. Kuhn, may request a hearing within 20 days of its publication in the Federal Register.
 Where good cause is shown, consideration will be given to extending the time to request a hearing.
 A request for extension of time must be directed to the Director, Office of Enforcement, U.S. Nuclear Regulatory Commission, and include a statement of good cause for the extension.

 All documents filed in NRC adjudicatory proceedings, including a request for hearing, a petition for leave to intervene, any motion or other document filed in the proceeding prior to the submission of a request for hearing or petition to intervene, and documents filed by interested governmental entities participating under 10 CFR 2.315(c), must be filed in accordance with the NRC E-Filing rule (72 FR 49139, August 28, 2007).
 The E-Filing process requires participants to submit and serve all adjudicatory documents over the internet, or in some cases to mail copies on electronic storage media.
 Participants may not submit paper copies of their filings unless they seek an exemption in accordance with the procedures described below.